jcwells18/Python-Challenge/README.md

 # Python-Challenge
+In this python challenge, I created two scripts that analyze two different data sets.
+The two scripts import from csvs.

 PyBank
-In this python challenge, I created a script that analyzes a financial record data set.
+This script analyzes financial data set.

 This script calculates
 - total number of months in dataset